Bitcoin Logo

 Why is the Bitcoin logo orange?

-The design of the modern Bitcoin logo was invented by a member of a crypto-enthusiast forum, who was asked for advice by the creator of this digital currency, Satoshi Nakamoto.
-The stranger, under the nickname Bitboy, was inspired by the MasterCard logo and used a circle of orange color by analogy with it.
+The design of the modern Bitcoin logo was invented by a member of a crypto-enthusiast forum who was asked for advice by Satoshi Nakamoto, the creator of this digital currency.
+The stranger, who went by the nickname Bitboy, was inspired by the MasterCard logo and used a circle of orange in analogy with it.
 This palette is considered a marketing palette.
 According to the hex code, it is #F6911D; according to Pantone, it is 1495 C.